OUR TEAM

 Conner Pope (he/him)

-I am one of the Education Facilitators at the University of Calgary.
+I am one of the Education Facilitators, as well as the Communications Coordinator at both the University of Calgary and SAIT.
 I graduated from UCalgary with a Bachelor’s degree in Psychology.
 I really enjoyed my time as a student, and now I enjoy being able to share that experience with our students.
 I am passionate about supporting clients as they go through the full experience of post-secondary education.
 I am always grateful to have the opportunity to see our clients grow in their skills, try new things, and reach their full potential.

 Louise Riley (she/her)